Mobius-Team/Mobius/README.md

 # osCore2 Fork by Bill Blight of Opensim.life

-# This is the Lysander branch and may be merged with Master

-# Contains the XMR script engine, Xengine still default
+# Contains the Y script engine, Xengine still default

-XMR script engine Donated to Opensimulator core by, mrieker (DreamNation) and Cores own Melanie.
+Yengine formerly XMR engine Donated to Opensimulator core by, mrieker (DreamNation) and Cores own Melanie.

-Notes on XMR: Although it works very well, it is not compatible with Xengine, meaing crossing or TP'ing into an XMR region from a Xengine region will result in scripts being reset and may need recompiled.
+Notes on Yengine: Although it works very well, it is not compatible with Xengine, meaing crossing or TP'ing into an Yengine region from a Xengine region will result in scripts being reset and may need recompiled.

 The PS stands for Profile and Search